LHolten/rust-query/README.md

 The library should guarantee that queries and migrations can not fail when they compile.
 While rust-query goes quite far to achieve this, there are still some exceptions that can cause queries to fail, such as integer overflow.

 Writing queries using this library involves:
-- Interact with row/column references as Rust values.
+- Interaction with row/column references as Rust values.
 - Lifetimes to check the scopes of row/column references.
 - Procedural mutation of row sets with methods like `filter` and `join`.
 - "Combinators" like `optional` and `aggregate`.